-Ayurveda, a natural system of medicine, originated in India more than 5,000 years ago.
+Ayurveda, a natural system of medicine, originated in India more than 3,000 years ago.
 The term Ayurveda is derived from the Sanskrit words ayur (life) and veda (science or knowledge).
 Thus, Ayurveda translates to knowledge of life.
-Based on the idea that disease is due to an imbalance or stress in a person's consciousness, Ayurveda encourages certain lifestyle interventions and natural therapies to regain a balance between the body, mind, and the environment.
+Based on the idea that disease is due to an imbalance or stress in a person's consciousness, Ayurveda encourages certain lifestyle interventions and natural therapies to regain a balance between the body, mind, spirit, and the environment.

 The concepts of universal interconnectedness, the body's constitution (prakriti), and life forces (doshas) are the primary basis of ayurvedic medicine.
 Goals of treatment aid the person by eliminating impurities, reducing symptoms, increasing resistance to disease, reducing worry, and increasing harmony in life.
 Herbs and other plants, including oils and common spices, are used extensively in Ayurvedic treatment.

 In India, Ayurveda is considered a form of medical care, equal to conventional Western medicine, traditional Chinese medicine, naturopathic medicine, and homeopathic medicine.
 Practitioners of Ayurveda in India undergo state-recognized, institutionalized training.
 Currently, Ayurvedic practitioners are not licensed in the United States, and there is no national standard for Ayurvedic training or certification.
 However, Ayurvedic schools have gained approval as educational institutions in some states.

 Ayurveda can have positive effects when used as a complementary therapy in combination with standard, conventional medical care.